 Whether you are taking the family fishing for the first time, getting together with old or new friends, or celebrating an event, I will provide a Lake Superior experience for everyone to remember.
 I am honored to have the opportunity to share my knowledge, recipes, and stories with the you to provide a great Lake Superior fishing experience!
 As a Duluth native I can provide excellent recommendations for additional activities, lodging, and destinations to fill the rest of your vacation to Duluth/North Shore region.
 Book your Lake Superior fishing experience with me today!

 Angler Management is a pristine 31' Tiara Pursuit powered by twin 350 Crusader motors with 540 HP.
 Inside you will find a fully furnished galley including a private restroom, couch, table, and bed to escape the elements.
 The back deck is equipped with plenty of seating for 6 passengers plus captain and crew.
 The tuna tower offers a high vantage point for videos, pictures, and great views.
 All rods, reels, bait, and tackle are provided for every trip.
-The boat is equipped with state of the art fishing technologies such as Cannon down riggers, Lowrance depth finder, Lowrance radar, auto pilot, marine radio, and Fish Hawk technologies.
+The boat is equipped with state of the art fishing technologies such as Cannon Optimum down riggers, Lowrance depth finder, Lowrance radar, Ray Marine auto pilot, marine radio, and Fish Hawk Technologies.